-Prior to 2020, when I would be training church leaders, I would often ask, “If for some reason the church you lead was no longer permitted to gather together in a building, how prepared are your people to go and be the church on mission, making disciples without attending a weekly gathering?”
+Before 2020, while training church leaders, I often asked: “If your congregation were no longer permitted to gather in a building, how prepared would your people be to go and be the church on mission, making disciples without a weekly gathering?”

-Some churches thrived during the pandemic.
-People engaged in serving their neighbors, they met regularly in smaller groups (in whatever size was allowed), and they shared with others the reason they served and loved people like Jesus had served and loved people.
-COVID-19, like the persecution of the church in Jerusalem, propelled many people on mission like never before.
-It was a catalyst that released followers of Jesus to step more fully into their calling.
-I heard many stories from church leaders about how their people stepped out and up in their obedience to Jesus’ call to make disciples.
+Some churches thrived during the pandemic because their members engaged in neighborly service, met in small groups, and shared the gospel.
+Much like the persecution of the early church in Jerusalem, the pandemic propelled many believers into mission, acting as a catalyst for followers of Jesus to step into their calling.
+Many leaders reported that their people stepped up in obedience to the Great Commission to make disciples.

 And yet, I also listened and watched many other leaders panic and rage, as they had very little hope that the people they led would continue to follow and obey Jesus faithfully without a regular weekly gathering.
 And sadly, many of them were right.